Myasthenia Gravis (MG)

 What causes myasthenia gravis (MG)?

-About 85 percent of people with MG haveantibodies against the ACh receptor in their blood.
-The antibodies (Y-shaped missiles that immune cells called B cells use to attack bacteria and viruses) target and destroy many of the ACh receptors on muscle.
-Consequently, the muscle’s response to repeated nerve signals declines with time, and the muscles become weak and tired.
+About 85% of people with MG have antibodies against the ACh receptor (AChR) in their blood.
+The antibodies (Y-shaped protein that immune cells, called B cells, use to attack bacteria and viruses) target and destroy many of the AChRs on muscle.
+Consequently, the muscle’s response to repeated nerve signals declines with time, and the muscles become weak and eventually disappear.

-Scientists don’t know what triggers most autoimmune reactions, but they have a few theories.
-One possibility is that certain viral or bacterial proteins mimic "self-proteins" in the body (such as the ACh receptor), stimulating the immune system to unwittingly attack the self-protein.
+Scientists do not know what triggers most autoimmune reactions, but they have a few theories.
+One possibility is that certain viral or bacterial proteins mimic "self-proteins" in the body (such as the AChR), stimulating the immune system to unwittingly attack the self-protein.